 Mounts and pads provide isolation for floor mounted equipment.
 However, to firmly hold the equipment in place, bases are needed.

-Bases, rails & curbs are used underfloor mounted equipment to increase vibration isolation efficiency and to stiffen equipment support points.
+Bases, rails & curbs are used under floor mounted equipment to increase vibration isolation efficiency.
+They are also used to stiffen equipment support points.

-Specially designed for the transportation industry and other moving environments such as elevators, these stainless steel mesh vibration mounts are ideal.
-This includes airborne, marine, mobile and general service environments are a great fit for Specialty Mounts.
+Specialty Mounts are specially designed for the transportation industry and other moving environments such as elevators.
+For moving environments, these stainless steel mesh vibration mounts are ideal.
+Airborne, marine, mobile and general service environments are a great fit for Specialty Mounts.